-- take your lady fingers and dip the underneath part only in the coffee/liquor mixture, then layer in the dish
+- take each lady finger and dip the underneath part only in the coffee/liquor mixture, then layer in the dish

 - layer until the bottom is complete

 - next, add a layer of your cream/mascarpone mixture.
-Repeat the second layer w/ lady finger’s and then alternatively the cream mixture.
+Repeat the second layer with lady finger’s and then alternatively the cream mixture.